FAQ for CVE-2023-22522

 Nevertheless, we still strongly recommend applying the latest patch, as listed on the Confluence Security Advisory page for CVE-2023-22522.

 My instance isn't exposed to the Internet.
 Is an upgrade still recommended?

 Yes!
-While ensuring instances are not exposed to the public internet greatly reduces the attack surface, we strongly recommend applying the latest version security patch.
+Instances that are not exposed to the public internet will have a reduced attack surface against CVE-2023-22522, but we strongly recommend applying the relevant patch.

 I am running an affected version of Confluence.
 What should I do until I am able to patch it?